Code of Ethics

-The National Association of Professional Organizers has a strict Code of Ethics to which its members adhere.
+The National Association of Productivity and Organizing Professionals has a strict Code of Ethics to which its members adhere.
 By hiring a NAPO member, you can rest assured that you are dealing with an ethical professional.

 This Code of Ethics is a set of principles to provide guidelines in our professional conduct with our clients, colleagues, and community.
-As a member of the National Association of Professional Organizers, I pledge to exercise judgment, self-restraint and conscience in my conduct in order to establish and maintain public confidence in the integrity of NAPO members and preserve and encourage fair and equitable practices among all who are engaged in the profession of organizing.
+As a member of the National Association of Productivity and Organizing Professionals, I pledge to exercise judgment, self-restraint, and conscience in my conduct in order to establish and maintain public confidence in the integrity of NAPO members and preserve and encourage fair and equitable practices among all who are engaged in the profession of organizing.

 - I will serve my clients with integrity, competence, and objectivity, and will treat them with respect and courtesy.